uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 ### Android

-The Meta Quest runs on **Android** we could choose this as our platform, but Unity 6 also gives us a specific **Meta Quest** option to configure android for VR.
+The Meta Quest runs on **Android** we could choose this as our platform, but Unity 6 also gives us a specific **Meta Quest** option.

-- In the top menu, select **File > Build Profiles** and change the Platform to **Meta Quest**
+- In the **top menu**, select **File > Build Profiles** and change the Platform to **Meta Quest**
 - Press **Switch Platform**

 ![VR core template](https://uwetom.github.io/media-production-worksheets/wk17-vr-introduction/images/switch_platform_6.jpg)

-After it has finished you will see that the Active platform has been set to **Android**, but this is fine for us.
+After it has finished you will see that the Active platform has been set to **Android**, don't worry about this, it has switched successfully.

 ### Device Simulation

-It is important to test in a real headset to know that you project works as intended.
-But this can take a while, so for a quick test you can use the simulator.
+The device simulator will let up test our VR project without having to build it to a headset.

 - Go into **Edit > Project Settings**